the-themis-benchmarks/home/README.md

 [Zhendong Su](https://people.inf.ethz.ch/suz/), ETH Zurich, Switzerland

 We welcome any feedback or questions on Themis.
-Free feel to send emails, open issues or pull requests.
+Free feel to share your ideas, open issues or pull requests.
 We will actively maintain Themis to benefit our community.

 We appreciate the contributions from: